SoftwareAG/webmethods-api-gateway/docs/articles/operations/Configure and Operate API Gateway for handling large data volume/README.md

 *   [Roll over the index](https://www.elastic.co/guide/en/elasticsearch/reference/7.2/indices-rollover-index.html)

     By default, the API gateway has created an alias for all events.
-Below are the aliases ([http://localhost:9240/\_cat/aliases?v](http://localhost:9240/_cat/aliases?v)) and you can find the corresponding index by checking http://localhost:9240/<aliasname\>.
-It will display the current write index and below is the list of aliases in API Gateway 10.5
+Below are the aliases (you can list them using this URL http://localhost:9240/\_cat/aliases?v) and you can find the corresponding index by checking http://localhost:9240/<aliasname\>.
+It will display the current write index.
+Below is the list of aliases in API Gateway 10.5

       *   gateway\_\<tenant>\_analytics\_transactionalevents
       *   gateway\_\<tenant>\_analytics\_performancemetrics